bullet-db/bullet-db.github.io/docs/ui/usage.md

 ## Distributions

 In this example, we find distributions of the ```duration```  field.
-This field is generated randomly from 0 to 10,049, with a tendency to have values that are closer to 0 than 10,049.
-Let's see if this is true.
-Note that since this field has random values, the results you see per query are the values generated during that query's duration.
+This field is generated randomly from 0 to 10,049, with a tendency to have values that are closer to 0.
+We should be able to see this using Bullet.

-The distribution type of output data requires you to pick a type of distribution: ```Quantiles```, ```Frequencies``` or ```Cumulative Frequencies```. ```Quantiles``` lets you get various percentiles (e.g. 25th, 99th) of your numeric field. ```Frequencies``` lets you break up the range of values of your field into intervals and get a count of how many values fell into each interval. ```Cumulative Frequencies``` does the same as ```Frequencies``` but each interval includes the counts of all the intervals prior to it.
+The "distribution" option allows you to pick a type of distribution:

+* ```Quantiles``` lets you get various percentiles (e.g. 25th, 99th) of your numeric field
+* ```Frequencies``` lets you break up the range of values of your field into intervals and get a count of how many values fell into each interval.
+* ```Cumulative Frequencies``` does the same as ```Frequencies``` but each interval includes the counts of all the intervals prior to it.

 Both ```Frequencies``` and ```Cumulative Frequencies``` also give you a probability of how likely a value is to fall into the interval.

-All the distributions require you to specify some numeric points.
-For ```Quantiles```, these points are between 0 and 1 and the value denotes the percentile you are looking for.
-(0.25 for 25th percentile, 0.99 for 99th etc).
-For ```Frequencies``` and ```Cumulative Frequencies```, the points are between the minimum and maximum value of your field and every 2 contiguous points create an interval.
-However, the first interval always starts from *-&infin;* to the first point and the last interval always starts from your last point to *+&infin;*.

 You can read much more about this in the UI help by clicking the ```Need more help?``` link.